 Now we get to the expensive part, where unfortunately using points may be difficult — paying for your theme park tickets!

 Although Disney has its own credit cards, you would need to spend a lot of money on them in order to earn enough Disney Dollars for a family vacation.
-An alternative option would be to use a credit card where you can use your points to “erase” a travel transaction (in this case a theme park ticket), but that may not always be the best use of points.
+An alternative option would be to use a credit card where you can use your points to “erase” a travel transaction (in this case, a theme park ticket), or buy them through a travel portal.